WLAN-Pi/wlanpi-nanohat-oled/README.md

 The annotations above show the data structure definition, with indicators for the top level menu items and sub-menus hanging off them.
 My adding more items at the appropriate levels, additional top-level options or completely new sub-menus can be added as required.

+### Dispatchers

 At the end of each menu path is a dispatcher.
-This is the name of a function that is called and actually creates some page content to look at.
+This is the name of a function that is called when a menu option at the end of the menu tree is selected.
+It creates some useful (non-menu) page content to show on the OLED display.

 This will generally require a system (Linux) command to be run by the function and present the information in a textual list of some type.

+To get an idea of how to code a dispatcher function, take a look at the source code of bakebit_nanohat_oled.py and you'll see several examples which will be very easy to re-purpose.

+One thing to remember is that you have to be very concise with the output as we have very little screen real-estate to play with.
+The functions that are used to automagically display the info you may throw at them will try to keep things to a reasonable size and add paging, but they have their limits.

+## Global Variables

+If you take a look at the source code of bakebit_nanohat_oled.py, you may be a bit horrified by the use of global variables throughout the script.
+I was too when I first looked at the sameple scripts provided with the WLANPi.
+Unfortunately, they seem to be a necessary evil due to the nature of the whole thing being driven by system interrupts each time a front panel button is pressed.

+When a button is pressed, the flow of the script is taken over by the interrupt event and the interpreter processes the function associated with the button signal.
+Global variables seem to be preserved at all times, so they provide a good way of signalling state between the main script loop and any interrupts that happen when buttons are pressed.
+It is best to assume that any code you add could get interrupted by the system, so checking state in global variables is a good indication of the state of the system before taking any action.

+I've tried to add a bit more of an explanation in the source code notes for anyone who may be interested in this area.
+A lot of this has been derived from observations and testing during development of the script, so there may still be holes in my knowledge in this area.